AlexETay7/Euclidean-Algorithm/README.md

 *Note that the '$' character is not typed, that's just to symbolize being in the terminal*

 ### ***PROGRAM DESIGN AND IMPORTANT CONCEPTS:***
-This program creates a spreadsheet-like representation of the Euclidean algorithm by calculating quotients, remainders, and in turn the GCD.
+This program creates a spreadsheet-like representation of the Euclidean algorithm by calculating quotients, remainders, and in turn the GCD (greatest common denominator).

 ### ***TESTING:***